peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 > http://www.iana.org/assignments/media-types/

-{{suffix-procedures}} outlines the procedures for managing the registry for structured suffixes.
+{{suffix-procedures}} outlines the procedures for managing the registry for structured syntax suffixes.
 It is located at:

 > https://www.iana.org/assignments/media-type-structured-suffix/